diaktors/secretarycrypt/README.md

-SecretaryEncryption
+SecretaryCrypt
 ===================

-Encryption module for secretary and secretary client
+Crypt module of secretary and secretary client